delabassee/java-lab/lab4-preview.md

 ```
 #### Runtime configuration

-To run the application, use the following command:
+To run the application, use the following command.

 ```
 java --enable-preview -jar target/myapp.jar